alishdipani/Neural-Style-Transfer-Audio/README.md

   Output Format(Name Of Output File) : output1D_(no of filters)_iter(no of iterations)_c(content audio)_s(style audio)_sw(style weight)_k(kernel size)_s(stride)_p(padding).wav
 		[For changing name: Change k, s and p manually]

+  A Sample Output is also provided with alpha.wav as content and beta.wav as style.

 # Problems Faced -